testingillusions/cleandataproject/README.md

                            average of each variable for each activity and each subject.

-full descriptions of the data set can be found in codeBook.md
+Full descriptions of the data set can be found in codeBook.md